ramonarj/PVLI---Arkanoid/README.md

 - Navy blue: 100
 - Pink: 110
 - Yellow: 120
-- Silver: 50xLevel No. (they take 3 hits to destroy themselves)
+- Silver: 50xLevel No. (they need 3 hits to be destroyed)
 - Golden: neither add score nor are destroyable

 **Enemies:** they die if the ball/player hits them.
 They move downwards slowly, dissapearing under the player's ship.
     They add 100 points to the score when destroyed, and there can only be 3 of them at a time.
-    They appear cyclically every four levels
+    They appear cyclically every four levels.
 - Ships
 - Doritos
 - Molecules